-Interpretation: A1 and B1 shall be disqualified, entered as 'D_c'.
-A7 shall be disqualified, entered as 'D2'.
-A7's remaining foul spaces on the scoresheet shall be entered as 'F'.
+Interpretation: A1 and B1 shall be disqualified, entered as $^{\circ}D_c$.
+A7 shall be disqualified, entered as $^{\circ}D_c$.
+A7's remaining foul spaces on the scoresheet shall be entered as $^{\circ}F$.
 A6 and B6 shall be disqualified for entering the playing court during a fight, entered as 'D'.
 A6's and B6's remaining foul spaces on the scoresheet shall be entered as 'F'.
 The team A head coach and the team B head coach shall be charged with technical fouls, entered as 'B_c'.
 The penalties for both disqualifying fouls (A1, B1) and both technical fouls (A6, B6) shall cancel each other.
-A7's disqualification penalty for his active involvement in the fight, entered as 'D2', shall be resumed with a team B throw-in from the throw-in line in its frontcourt.
+A7's disqualification penalty for his active involvement in the fight, entered as 'D2', shall be administered.
+The substitute for B1 shall attempt 2 free throws with no line-up.
+The game shall be resumed with a team B throw-in from the throw-in line in its frontcourt.
 Team B shall have 14 seconds on the shot clock.